|Depth:||85′ to 100′|

 |Location:||N45° 47.620” W084° 41.062”|

-The Martin Stalker was a 135′ schooner built in 1863 in Milan OH.
-She plied the Great Lakes for more than 20 years, before succumbing to collision November 5, 1886 with a load of iron ore.
+The M. Stalker was a 135′ schooner built in 1863 in Milan OH and was named for her first captain, Malcolm (not Martin) Stalker.
+She sailed the Great Lakes for more than 20 years before succumbing to collision November 5, 1886, and sinking with her load of iron ore.

-During a severe November gale in 1886, the Stalker anchored off Mackinaw City to ride out the storms.
-About two A.M. she was struck in the bow by the barge Muskoka, which was being towed by the propeller Isaac May.
-The crew of the Stalker pulled anchor and tried to run to shore.
-Realizing their efforts were futile, they to their yawl boat and made for Mackinaw City.
+During a severe November gale in 1886, the M. Stalker anchored off Mackinaw City to ride out the weather.
+About 2 A.M. she was struck in the bow by the barge Muskoka, which was being towed by the propeller Isaac May.
+The crew of the M. Stalker pulled anchor and tried to run to shore.
+Realizing their efforts were futile, they took to their yawl boat and made for Mackinaw City.
 No lives were lost.

 The Stalker was rediscovered in 1967, and her name-board was recovered at that time, confirming her identity.
 The discovery crew of Fred Leete, Dick Campbell, Dick Race, and John Steele are all famous wreck hunters of the era.